Introducing Tenant Power: our new tariff for social housing tenants

 Sharing the benefits of green energy fairly

 Right now, social housing tenants can't always benefit from all the ways new energy tech can slash your bills.
 That's because energy set-ups are often controlled by social housing landlords like housing associations, limiting tenants' ability to access cheaper rates or smart savings schemes.
-Even when solar panels and batteries have been installed, tenants haven't always seen savings on their bills, because there wasn't a tariff designed to pass those savings on.
+Even when solar panels and batteries have been installed, tenants haven't always seen notable savings on their bills, because there wasn't a tariff designed to pass those savings on.

 It’s the first time a UK tariff has been designed to fairly share the benefits of renewable energy between landlords and tenants.